Ever heard the song that goes:

 Your foot bone connected to your ankle bone…”

 This is an old spiritual song whose chorus is used to teach children about the human skeleton.
 It can also remind us workout fiends that everything in your body is connected, and if just one of those bones, or organs, or systems gets sick, it can throw off the whole body.
-If any one function on your body is not working correctly, it will affect the rest of your body.
-For instance:

 - Get your teeth checked.
 If you neglect your teeth and gums you could end up swallowing harmful bacteria that could negatively impact your digestive system, so always brush your teeth 2-3 times a day and try to remember to floss once a day.